Creating an Icon inspired by Instagram in Inkscape

-Let’s start by using the Rectangle tool to create a rectangle, which will form the outline for the envelope.
-Based on the reference, the width should be around 1.25 times of the height.
-Also, make sure that the rectangle only has a stroke and no fill.
+Let’s start by using the Rectangle tool to create a rectangle for the outline for the envelope.
+The rectangle should only have a stroke and no fill, and the width should be around 1.25 times of the height.

-Once done, take a look at the Tool Controls bar, located near the top of the interface.
-You might notice that besides the height and width, there are 2 more parameters: Rx and Ry.
-Adjusting these values allows you to control how rounded the corners of the rectangle will be.
+Once done, take a look at the Tool Controls bar located near the top of the interface.
+Besides the height and width, there are 2 more parameters: Rx and Ry.
+Adjusting these values allows you to control roundedness of the corners of the rectangle.
 Experiment with the values until you get something similar to this:

-Next, use the Bezier tool to draw out the rest of the envelope.
+Next, we will use the Bezier tool to draw out the rest of the envelope.
 For the fold, the process is slightly complicated.
 You will first need 4 nodes make something similar to an inverted triangle with the top cut off.
-Remember, you can shift the nodes using the arrow keys until you’re satisfied with the result.
+Shift the nodes using the arrow keys until you are satisfied with the result.

-Click on the line segment between the 2 nodes in the middle with the Node tool, and drag downwards slightly.
-Now, select the same 2 nodes and Make Selected Nodes Smooth.
-Notice how the fold is now rounded in the middle, but straight on both sides.
+Click on the line segment between the middle 2 nodes with the Node tool, and drag downwards slightly.
+Select the same 2 nodes again and Make Selected Nodes Smooth.
+Notice how the fold is now rounded in the middle, but straight on either side.
 You can further adjust the curve using the handles.
 This trick is a great way to make any corner rounded in Inkscape.

 The lines are a bit thin at the moment, so let’s fix that.
-Select all the lines, go to the Fill and Stroke dialog, and adjust the Stroke width until they are thick enough.
-After that’s done, group them together using CTRL + G and change their stroke to white.
-It’s a good idea to make a dark background so you can see the envelope.
+Select all the lines, go to the Fill and Stroke dialog, and adjust the Stroke width until they are about as thick as the example below.
+After that’s done, group them together using CTRL + G and change the stroke to white.
+It’s a good idea to have a dark background in place so you can see the envelope.

 Make a duplicate of the rounded square and create another gradient, starting with 002AFFFF on the top right corner and EE2A7BFF on the bottom left corner.
-However, this time you will have to reduce the opacity of the pink color to 0, before moving the nodes until you get something like this:
+However, this time you will have to reduce the opacity of the pink color to 0.
+Move the nodes until you get something like this:

 Click on the starting node, go to the Tool Controls bar and Insert New Stop.
-A new node will be added to the middle of the gradient.
-Select it, and change the RGBA to 9C2EA6FF.
-What you will see is a subtle blue-to-violet transition, similar to the reference.
+A new node will be added to the middle of the gradient line.
+Select it and change the RGBA to 9C2EA6FF.
+What you should see is a subtle blue-to-violet transition:

 That’s about it.
 Use Page Up to shift the envelope above the background.
-You might also need to scale the envelope with the Select tool (remember to hold down CTRL so you keep its aspect ratio), so it fits within the background.
-Finally, go to the Align and Distribution to align both of them vertically and horizontally.
+You might also need to scale the envelope with the Select tool (remember to hold down CTRL so you keep its aspect ratio), so it fits nicely within the background.
+Finally, go to the Align and Distribution dialog to align both shapes vertically and horizontally.

 Well done!
-You have just recreated the Instagram icon on Inkscape.
-Don’t be afraid to play around with the Gradient tool and see what kind of gradients you can come up with.
+You have just created an icon in Inkscape inspired by Instagram’s.
+Don’t be afraid to play around with the Gradient tool and see what kinds of gradients you can come up with.